TochiAgboeze/pangea/README.md

 ![Afr_others2](https://github.com/user-attachments/assets/ff0fd351-428d-4bb0-8651-b02904580dfc)

 # Machine Learning
 Machine learning approaches were implemented to predict resistance gene profiles and MIC values.
 For gene prediction, metadata was combined with AMR status and corresponding MIC values.
 A Random Forest model was trained to predict the presence or absence of specific resistance genes based on the antibiotic resistance profiles and MIC values.
 In parallel, a LightGBM model was developed to predict the resistance status of antibiotics, leveraging both the metadata and the gene profiles as input variables.
+Since genomic surveillance is limited by insufficient resources, this algorithm could assist in prioritising isolates with unusual resistance profiles for further genomic sequencing and help identify high-risk pathogenic strains.
 ![image](https://github.com/user-attachments/assets/b435019b-8b83-4143-b8bd-89ac62f48e3a)

 # **Authors**